Marwan-Takrouri/Human-or-Robot-Facebook-Kaggle/README.md

           - Easy Ensemble Classifier
           - Gradient Boosting Classifier
           - Ada Boost Classifier
-  5. Comparet the model accuracy, confusion matrix, feature importance, recall score of all 4 models. ***Balanced RandomForest Classifie*** has the highest accuracy score 0.8872 and is the one we will apply to test dataset.
+  5. Comparet the model accuracy, ROC curves, ROC AUC scores, recall score, and processing time of all 4 models. ***Balanced RandomForest Classifie*** has the highest score 0.8872 and the fastest processing time.
+It is the one we will apply to test dataset.
  <br> <p align="center"> <img src="https://github.com/Marwan-Takrouri/Human-or-Robot-Facebook-Kaggle/blob/main/Images/model_comparision.png"> </p>

   6. Use Balanced RandomForest Classifie to predict test data and get the final result.